alirezamahini/ICA/README.txt

     CostFunc: fitness function address that must return a double value.
     inAcceptableCostVal: unacceptable maximum value for cost function( if a country has a cost value as equal as or grater than from it. will be eliminated in the execution cycle.
-    logfileName: file name for reporting the operations after the creation of an ICA object via calling the Compet() function will return to you the best answer in the map format of<int ,int>
+    logfileName: file name for reporting the operations after the creation of an ICA object via calling the Compet() function, the best answer in the map format of<int ,int> will return to you